infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ipv4_network.md

 # IPv4 Network Data Source

-The data source for the network object allows you to get the following parameters for an IPv4 network resource:
+The data source for the network object allows you to get the following parameters for list of IPv4 network resources:

+* `network_view`: the network view which the network container exists in.
+Example: `nondefault_netview`
+* `cidr`: the network block which corresponds to the network, in CIDR notation.
+Example: `192.0.17.0/24`
 * `comment`: a description of the network.
 This is a regular comment.
 Example: `Untrusted network`.
 * `ext_attrs`: The set of extensible attributes, if any.
-The content is formatted as a JSON map.
-Example: `{"Owner": "public internet caffe", "Administrator": "unknown"}`.
+The content is formatted as string of JSON map.
+Example: `"{\"Owner\":\"State Library\",\"Administrator\":\"unknown\"}"`.

-To get information about a network, you must specify a combination of the network view and network address in the CIDR format.
-The following list describes the parameters you must define in an `infoblox_ipv4_network` data source block (all of them are required):

-* `network_view`: optional, specifies the network view which the network container exists in.
-If a value is not specified, the name `default` is used as the network view.
-* `cidr`: specifies the network block which correcponds to the network, in CIDR notation.
-Do not use the IPv6 CIDR for an IPv4 network.
+For usage of filters, add the fields as keys and appropriate values to be passed to the keys like `name`, `view` corresponding to object.
+Only searchable fields from below list of supported arguments for filters, are allowed to use in filters, for retrieving one or more records or objects matching filters.

 ### Supported Arguments for filters